vschroeter/rosmetasys-datasets/.github/ISSUE_TEMPLATE/providing-a-new-dataset-.md

 Here is a new ROS2 meta system dataset generated with [rosmetasys](https://github.com/vschroeter/rosmetasys).

 Checklist:
-- [ ] Uploaded .json or .zip containing the data.
+- [ ] Attached .json or .zip containing the data.

 Some details about the origin of the data:
 - ...